 The major comprises 24 credits.
-All majors take an introductory science writing course (3 credits), two foundation courses (6 credits), two basic presentation and skills courses (6 credits), and a capstone course (515 or 640).
-The remaining credits are taken through four potential concentrations (6 credits): Communication in the Life Sciences; Communication Strategy; Communication Skills and Technology; and an Independent Concentration.
+All majors take an introductory science writing course (3 credits), two foundation courses (6 credits), two basic presentation and skills courses (6 credits), 2 courses in a specific concentration (Communication Strategy or Communication Skills and Technology; 6 credits) and a capstone course (3 credits).

 - Communication Strategy Concentration: focuses on the skills and theory necessary to effectively communicate with audiences in the life sciences context, while satisfying the long terms strategic goals of an organization; it includes courses in advertising, social marketing, and risk communication.

 - Communication Skills and Technologies Concentration: focuses on the skills required to translate organized information into informative and persuasive messages for a variety of media, such as news writing, documentary photography, publications editing, web design, video production and social media.